j-mcQueen/top-TTT/README.md

 - Detecting a win or tie condition
 - How to effectively problem solve at every stage (understanding the problem and explaining it in plain English, pseudocoding the problem then breaking the problem up into parts and implementing each small part)
+- Planning a strategy for placing the computer's turn automatically while ensuring result listeners are called appropriately

 ## technologies used